Specialization in Sex, Gender and Media (Bachelor of Arts in Media) (MDAS32)The Media School

 - Examination of gender issues from international and interdisciplinary perspectives.
 May be repeated with a different topic for a maximum of 12 credit hours.
 (3 credit hours.)

-- P: SOC-S 370 or consent of department.
-A sociological examination of a variety of forms of human sexuality from the perspectives of social constructionism and politics of sexuality.
+- A sociological examination of a variety of forms of human sexuality from the perspectives of social constructionism and politics of sexuality.
 (3 credit hours.)

 - GPA, Minimum Grade, and Other Requirements.
 Each of the following: